Back to Colorado

 Plain English: The amendment adds a new definition for 'risk to welfare' in the context of mobile home park water quality issues.

-• Adds a new section (13.5) defining 'risk to welfare' as a reasonable likelihood of negatively affecting individuals' ability to meet basic material needs, including financial impact and insufficient water quality for household use.
+• Adds a new section (13.5) that defines 'risk to welfare' as a reasonable likelihood of negatively affecting individuals' ability to meet basic material needs, including financial impact and insufficient water quality for household use.

 • The amendment does not specify how the newly defined term will be used or enforced in the existing program.